kittgen/kittgen-nestjs/packages/nestjs-https-redirect/README.md

 ### Register your middleware

-First, make sure enable `trust proxy` for you app:
+First, if you're behind a reverse proxy (e.g. Heroku or nginx) make sure enable `trust proxy` for you app:

 ```
 app.enable('trust proxy`);